KWARC/jobad/doc/md/about.md

 ## Changelog
 ### Version 3.1.9 (In Development)
 * added JOBAD.Instances
+* added Toolbars
+	* per-module
+	* UI left to module
+	* have to be enable via config UI or via code
 * improved the Event System
 	* Dynamic listening to event via `.Event.on(evt, handler)` and `.Event.once(evt, handler)`
+	* added `.Event.bind` and `loadedModule.setHandler` to create custom events for modules
+	* added folding.enable and folding.disable events
 * removed "bound to element" Sidebar Style
 	* never seen a use case